Cherreads

 "Yes," Hana said.

-"There's a very good one twelve minutes away.
-Several of our residents' children attend.
-I can put you in touch with some of the families if that would help with the transition."
+"There's a good one twelve minutes away.
+Several of our residents' children go there.
+I can connect you with some of the families if it would help."

 "That's kind," Elena said.